kaminskypavel/get-shit-done/README.md

 1. I need this tool for myself, meaning, there might be some glitches, bugs or UI improvements - do let me know I'd like to improve the tool.

-2. I don't know if this is THE BEST way, but it is A GOOD WAY which worked for me.
-Feel free to open a discussion on its effectiveness
+2. I don't know if this is "THE BEST" model, but it is "A GOOD ENOUGH" model which worked for me.
+Feel free to open a discussion on its effectiveness.

 3. The tool is open source, feel free to PR, Issue or help with the design.

+4. If you find it useful, do share and let me know

 ----